The Age of Plastic: Themes and lyrics

-Release
+Release and reception

-The Age of Plastic was first released in Australia on 10 January 1980, and in the United Kingdom on 4 February the same year.
+The Age of Plastic was first released in Australia on 10 January 1980, and in the United Kingdom on 8 February the same year.
 Initially, songs from The Age of Plastic were played on English radio stations from 31 December 1979, and two advertisements for the album were also released.
-On 1 February 1980, Hans Zimmer filed an injunction to the High Court of Justice threatening to take the album off store shelves for not being credited, but was it rejected; Zimmer didn't play any instrument and only programmed the sequencer and a few Prophet V sounds.
+On 1 February 1980, Hans Zimmer filed an injunction to the High Court of Justice threatening to take the album off store shelves for not being credited, but it was rejected; Zimmer didn't play any instrument and only programmed the sequencer and a few Prophet V sounds.
 The Age of Plastic appeared on the UK Albums Chart for six weeks, reaching number 27 on the chart.
 The album debuted at number 32 in Norway, eventually reaching number 23, and peaked at number 24 in Sweden.
 It also reached the number 15 spot on the French Albums Chart and number 35 in Japan.

 Lead single "Video Killed the Radio Star", released months earlier, was commercially successful, topping the record charts in 16 countries, including the UK Singles Chart.
 From January to October 1980, three more singles were issued in support of the album: "Living in the Plastic Age", "Clean, Clean" and "Elstree".
 All of the singles had chart success in the UK, with "The Plastic Age" and "Clean, Clean" gaining chart success on an international level.

 A Trouser Press writer recalled that "The Age of Plastic was a disappointment to fans of the Buggles' cogent 45s ... technically stunning, reasonably catchy and crashingly hollow."
 Upon release, Betty Page from Sounds commented that the group "stretches uncomfortably out into the long playing medium like a skein of well-chewed bubblegum."
 Dave Marsh and John Swenson, writing for The Rolling Stone Record Guide (1983), opined that "aside from the wonderful 'Video Killed the Radio Star' — perhaps the most successful recent example of a single where the production was catchier than the material", the album was "high-tech dreck."
 Conversely, Melody Maker noted that the album is "all jerky twitchings and absurdly inflated post-punk melodrama" and named it as "essential."
 The Canberra Timess Keith Gosman found the production excellent and said the album sounded "crisp as fresh dollar bills."
-Smash Hits rated the album 8 out of 10 and called it "quite human and therefore the most enjoyable of the lot."
+Smash Hits rated the album 8 out of 10 and called the "electronic and futuristic flavouring" of the album "quite human and therefore the most enjoyable of the lot.", including "lots of energy, well constructed, imaginative and above all a set of GREAT TUNES throughout".